Ipxxiao/accurate/README.md

 ## Features

-- Supports numbers, decimals, strings, arrays, and matrices.
+- Supports numbers, decimals, strings, arrays and matrices.
 - Contains arithmetic expression parser.
 - Runs on any JavaScript engine.
 - Is easily extensible.